Cobrand/chatbix/README.md

 Timestamps can either be of the format 1485402097 or of the format 2017-01-26T04:41:37 (see iso 8601 without the Z at the end)

+the integer format is preferred because it doesn't leave place to interpretation, plus the parsing doesn't cost as much (even though it's still minimal)

 #### Tags

 tags are on 32bits: